Reading’s BIG event to explore ways to alleviate loneliness and social isolation in our communities.

 Workshop themes will be:

-- It’s everyone’s business: What role can businesses, libraries and other public facing venues play in reducing loneliness?
+- It’s everyone’s business: What role can businesses, cultural organisations and other public facing venues play in reducing loneliness?

 - Loneliness as a public health threat: How do health services and other sectors interact to address loneliness in light of evidence that highlighted the correlation between loneliness, health and mortality?

-- Transience and Connectedness: What is the role of organisations in enabling shorter-term residents to feel connected to the town? (university students / short term work contracts / temporary resettlement etc)
+- Reading as a transient town: What is the role of organisations in enabling people who are new to Reading and shorter-term residents to feel connected to the town? (people relocating for work / university students / short term work contracts / temporary resettlement etc)

 5pm – 5:45pm – Market Place, Networking and Refreshments